Eluinhost/anonymous/README.md

 already modifies joins/leaves you should disable this and as long as that plugin uses the players display name instead of username they will work correctly.

+`refresh skin minutes`

+How many mintues between attempting to refresh the stored skin.
+Cached skins are stored in the file `skin-cache.yml` in the config directory

 ### Permissions